MIM Curriculum, Courses, Syllabi

 If students are interested in developing a general course of study, there is an option for the Individualized Program Plan.
 There is also an option for the thesis track, titled Information Management Research.

-The learning in the MIM program is not confined to the classroom.
+Learning in the MIM program is not confined to the classroom.
 Most MIM courses involve substantial applied components in the form of individual and group projects, in-class exercises, and mini workshops.
-The required Capstone Experience represent the zenith of this practice-oriented focus.
-It consists of 2-full semester courses (INFM 736 and INFM 737), totaling 6 credits, allowing students to work on an information management related project.
+The required Capstone Experience represents the zenith of this practice-oriented focus by allowing students to work on an information management related project.
+The required 3-credit Capstone course involves the following components:

-- INFM 736 Information Management Experience (3 credits)
+- INFM-737 Information Management Capstone Experience (3 credits)

 - Curriculum covers: